19hours/sg-statutes/Acts/Income Tax Act.md

 (a) a deduction shall only be allowed under this section for; and

-(b) references in subsections (7) to (10) to any capital expenditure for a qualifying acquisition shall accordingly be read as references to,
+(b) references in subsections (7) to (10A) to any capital expenditure for a qualifying acquisition shall accordingly be read as references to,

+[Act 2 of 2016 wef 01/04/2015]

 the capital expenditure in respect of the number of such shares that corresponds to such increase.

 [29/2010]

-(19A) The Minister or such person as he may appoint may, for any particular qualifying acquisition made on or after 17th February 2012, waive the requirement in subsections (16)(a)(i)(D) and (b)(i)(D) and (17)(e) in relation to the ultimate holding company of the acquiring company, subject to such conditions that the Minister or the person he has appointed may impose.
+(19A) The Minister or such person as he may appoint may, for any particular qualifying acquisition made on or after 17th February 2012, waive the requirement in subsections (16A)(d) and (17)(e) in relation to the ultimate holding company of the acquiring company, subject to such conditions that the Minister or the person he has appointed may impose.

 [29/2012]

+[Act 2 of 2016 wef 01/04/2015]

 ### Carry forward of deductions